enatsek/Debian-Ubuntu/HAProxyOnDebianUbuntu.md

 ## 8. Enabling HTTPS at HAProxy
 ---
 This section deals with using https with HAProxy.
 Using TLS (SSL) certificates are easy with HAProxy.
 But we want to use LetsEncrypt certificates and certbot tool for frequent (every 2 months) renewals.

-I test everything I write here, actually I write here what I do on  servers.
+I test everything I write here, actually I write here what I do on the servers.
 To use LetsEncrypt certificates with certbot, the servers must be connected to the internet.
 So we need VPS servers.
 Therefore, for this section only, I use 1 HAProxy server and 2 web servers (No keepalived).

 ### 8.0.
-Configurations (For this section only)
+Configurations & Considerations (For this section only)
-x11.xyz: Load Balancer  --> 178.128.174.77
+www.386387.xyz: Load Balancer  --> 209.38.148.92
-u11.xyz: Web Server 1   --> 178.128.34.126
+srv1.386387.xyz: Web Server 1   --> 146.190.153.22
-v11.xyz: Web Server 2   --> 178.128.165.126
+srv2.386387.xyz: Web Server 2   --> 64.23.129.138

-Tested with Debian 12/11 and Ubuntu 22.04/20.04 LTS Servers
+Tested with Debian 12/11 and Ubuntu 24.04/22.04 LTS Servers

-HAProxy is already installed on x11.xyz, Apache is already installed and  running on u11.xyz and v11.xyz.

-HAProxy configuration must not have any frontend or backend sections.

-### 8.1.
-Considerations
+This section starts with fresh installed servers.

 To receive (and then renew) certificates from LetsEncrypt with Certbot; either you should have a web server listening on port 80 on your server, or Certbot spins a temporary web server at port 80 when it is working.

 It is not so easy, because we bind port 80 at HAProxy configuration.